thejpster/website/content/blog/blog-2025-03-22/index.md

 ## My HP Visualize B132L+ Workstation

 This is my [HP 9000 Visualize B-Class workstation](https://www.openpa.net/systems/hp-visualize_b132l_b160l_b180l.html) from around 1996.
 It's a mid-range desktop workstation with 2D graphics.

+{{ image(img="blog/blog-2025-03-22/b132l+ outside.jpg") }}

+I've edited out the stickers in the picture, and I'm in two minds as to whether to keep the on the machine to reflect its history, or if I should remove them and clean the machine up to its 'factory' appearance.

 The tech specs are: